Plowing on New Asphalt

 Sealing and filling cracks

-The best way to prepare for the snow is to inspect your driveway for cracks and openings.
+The best way to prepare for plowing on new asphalt and the upcoming snow is to thoroughly inspect your driveway for any cracks and openings.
 Then, fill and seal those well before the weather turns cruel.
 If you fail to address the cracks and openings, you make room for damage to set in.

 When you neglect to fill and sealing cracks, water will continue freezing and thawing in them all through winters.
 This will cause the cracks to widen and even spread into branches underneath.
 Water has to potential to penetrate under your damaged asphalt, and you can very well expect potholes and further cracking consequentially.